 Ingredients You'll Need

-- Maple syrup + coconut sugar – A mix of liquid and granulated natural sweeteners keeps the bread moist, flavorful, and refined-sugar-free.
+- Maple syrup and coconut sugar: A mix of liquid and granulated sweeteners keeps the loaf moist while still holding a clean slice.

-- Eggs – Help bind the loaf and give it structure.
+- Eggs: Bind the loaf and give it structure.

-- Vanilla extract – Rounds out the sweetness and warms up the flavors.
+- Vanilla extract: Rounds out the sweetness and warms up the spices.

-- Salt – Just a pinch to balance the sweetness and bring out the spice.
+- Salt: Balances the sweetness and brings out the spice.

 Scroll to the recipe card at the bottom of this page for exact quantities.